-Journalist (specializing in music, tech, entertainment and business).
+Journalist (specializing in technology, business and entertainment).
 Politics and media junkie.
 Music scout.
 Storyteller.
 Read more at the bio page linked in the menu below.

 Also, don't forget to visit my profiles at various social media websites.
 Add me, follow me, e-mail me (email@example.com).
 I love the interaction.
 The full list of social media profiles is available below at Links.